cedar-policy/rfcs/text/0048-schema-annotations.md

 Users should be allowed to associate machine readable metadata with objects in a Schema.
 While we could create special syntax for associating particular kinds of metadata, we cannot predict all of the metadata uses that users will have.
-Thus providing a flexible system that users can adapt to their needs is preferrable.
+Thus providing a flexible system that users can adapt to their needs is preferable.
 This proposal re-uses the same syntax from Cedar Policies, creating a unified syntax.